Georgia election case prosecutors cite fairness in urging 1 trial for Trump and 18 other defendants

 Lawyers Kenneth Chesebro and Sidney Powell are the two who have filed speedy trial demands.
 They also requested to be tried separately from each other, but McAfee denied that request.
 Chesebro is accused of working on the coordination and execution of a plan to have 16 Georgia Republicans sign a certificate declaring falsely that Trump won and declaring themselves the state's "duly elected and qualified" electors.
 Powell is accused of participating in a breach of election equipment in rural Coffee County.

 Most of the other defendants have filed motions to be tried alone or in smaller groups, but prosecutors noted that those defendants have not waived their rights to file their own speedy trial demands.
 The deadline for that is Nov.
-5 and if such demands were filed it would trigger one or more trials starting within the following two months, with the trial for Chesebro and Powell still underway.
+5, and if such demands were filed it would trigger one or more trials starting within the two-month court term that begins Nov.
+6, with the trial for Chesebro and Powell likely still underway.
 That could lead to multiple trials in the high-profile case happening simultaneously, creating security issues and “unavoidable burdens” on witnesses and victims, prosecutors argued.

 Requiring defendants to waive their speedy trial right as a condition to separate their case “would prevent the logistical quagmire described above, the inevitable harm to victims and witnesses, and the risk of gamesmanship,” prosecutors wrote.
 Additionally, they argued, defendants who say they want to be tried separately because they won't be ready by Oct.
 23 should have to inform the court when they expect to be ready for trial.